 Here is what to do right now:

-If you are running outbound across LinkedIn and email simultaneously, your profile optimization needs to account for both channels.
-Prospects who receive your email may look you up on LinkedIn before replying.
-Read our guide on building a multichannel outreach strategy to make sure every touchpoint is consistent.
+If you run outbound across LinkedIn and email, your profile has to serve both channels, because prospects who receive your email often look you up on LinkedIn before replying.
+Our guide on building a multichannel outreach strategy keeps every touchpoint consistent.

 Once your profile is dialed in, the next step is building campaigns that leverage it at scale.
 GTM Bud lets you launch your first LinkedIn outreach campaign in under 15 minutes, with AI-powered personalization that adapts to each prospect.
 Your optimized profile combined with automated LinkedIn outreach is how teams go from sporadic pipeline to predictable meetings.